 Do you know how to talk about WEATHER IN SPANISH?

 Weather in Spanish is translated as EL TIEMPO ATMOSFÉRICO o EL CLIMA.
 Today we are going to study some vocabulary regarding this important a useful topic.
-First download the pdf sheet, after that practice the vocabulary with our quizzes below.
+First, if you want a copy of the pdf sheet, just leave us a message in the comments and we will send it to you.
+After that practice the vocabulary with our quizzes below.

 Notice that is quite normal to use in Spanish verb HACER (to do or make), to talk about the weather: hace frío, hace sol, hace viento...
 It is a very irregular verb so it will be good to review verb HACER conjugation.
 Another important thing is to know the differences between muy and mucho: hace mucho calor, está muy nublado… Click in the link if you want to know more.
 Finally, you can see the vocabulary in context watching the video “¿Dónde hace buen tiempo?“

 More tips to speak about climate in Spanish

 - The translation into English of EL TIEMPO can be “weather” or “time”.
 To avoid misunderstanding we say:

 ¿Qué tiempo hace en Madrid?
 (What’s the weather in Madrid?)